TemyTemy/readme-generator/README-test.md

 6. [Questions](#Questions)

 ## Installation
-sdfd
+Testing

 ## Usage
-dsfd

 ## Contributions
-sdfds

 ## License
-Licensed under the Mozilla Public License
+Licensed under the Apache License, Version 2.0
-For more information on this license, visit: https://opensource.org/licenses/MPL-2.0
+For more information on this license, visit: https://opensource.org/licenses/Apache-2.0

 ## Tests
-dfdssdfdsf
+ff

 ## Questions
-For any questions on installation and usage, send me an email on d or visit my github page at https://www.github.com/adc
+For any questions on installation and usage, send me an email on dodmhg@gmail.com or visit my github page at https://www.github.com/TemyTemy